-The claim by the MCI expert that dyslexia is overdiagnosed has no merit as only a few state governments (Maharashtra, Karnataka, Tamil Nadu, Kerala, Goa and Gujarat) have formally granted accommodations to people with SpLD.
+The claim by the MCI expert that dyslexia is overdiagnosed [6; page 18] has no merit as only a few state governments (Maharashtra, Karnataka, Tamil Nadu, Kerala, Goa and Gujarat) have formally granted accommodations to people with SpLD.
 Last year, in class XII (CBSE board) only 840/10,19,360 students across the country were diagnosed as having dyslexia.
-This year the number was 901/11,06,771 [9].
+This year the number was 901/11,06,771 [11].
 A minuscule 0.08 %, in two successive years, cannot justify using the term ‘overdiagnosis’; nor should it be the basis of the suggestion that this figure represents a ‘rise in fake disability certificates’.
 Considering quantification is not possible currently for SpLD, so disability present or absent should be used as the criteria to tackle the problem of quantification.

-The upper limit of 80% in case of locomotor disability does not assess individual functional capability.
+The upper limit of 80% in case of locomotor disability [6; page 9-11] does not assess individual functional capability.
 The guidelines should have provision for ability assessment.
 Arunima Sinha from India is the first woman amputee in the world to climb Mount Everest on a prosthetic limb and Major DP Singh, another amputee, is India’s first blade runner who run marathons.
 Ted Rummel, an orthopedic surgeon in Missouri, acquired disability when a blood-filled cyst burst in his spine.
 Undeterred, he now operates from his modified wheelchair in the Operation Theatre.
+Mary Verghese set up the first rehabilitation department in India at CMC Vellore while in wheelchair.

 Y.G.
 Parameshwarahe is considered as the second blind doctor in the world after Dr. David Heartman from USA.
-He went on to do his MD in Pharmacology and was appointed as faculty at the Bangalore Medical College [10].
+He went on to do his MD in Pharmacology and was appointed as faculty at the Bangalore Medical College [12].
 Both he and Dr Suresh Advani, hematoncologist and a wheelchair user (80% disability), were awarded by the President of India.
 The notification from the Ministry of Social Justice & Empowerment on ‘Identification of Posts suitable for persons with disabilities’ states that if a post is already held by a person with disability, it shall be deemed to have been identified.
 There are doctors with hearing impairment currently doing specialization in clinical branches yet candidates with visual and hearing impairment has to file cases in the court this year.